 Just a few hours’ drive from the Finnish border, St. Petersburg has always been influenced by the minimalist vision of Scandinavian fashion.
 Locals are known to dress in swathes of heavily layered outerwear, which juxtaposes with the lavish architecture and decadent costume that defines the city’s past.

 Alongside cultural thrills lies a contemporary vision for the surrounding industrial areas.
 St. Petersburg’s regeneration has resulted in a buzzing gallery scene and an increasing number of independent boutiques, restaurants and bars.
 Best experienced during the White Nights, the sun blazes all night long from late May to early July when the city comes alive with festivals.

-Honouring her background, preserving history and reinterpreting Chuvash traditions through wearable art, Osipova is a multidisciplinary voice in the city’s large-scale artistic vision.
-Wearing her favourite pieces from FARFETCH, she shares her stories and St. Petersburg style guide with a global audience.
+Honoring her background, preserving history and reinterpreting Chuvash traditions through wearable art, Osipova is a multidisciplinary voice in the city’s large-scale artistic vision.
+Wearing her favorite pieces from FARFETCH, she shares her stories and St. Petersburg style guide with a global audience.

 Polina Osipova (@polinatammi)

 Artist based in St Petersburg, Russia wearing Vivienne Westwood and